The Sean Ellis Test, HXC Framework, and Barrels vs Ammunition — a founder's guide to PMF, hiring, and scaling from Twitch, Ramp, and Superhuman

 A common mistake is spending money on ads or sales teams before Product-Market Fit.
 Pre-PMF, money can only buy you time to iterate.
 It cannot force a market to want your product.

+Knowing when to hire for a startup depends on your stage.
 Pre-Seed/Seed: Spend almost nothing.
 Founders do sales.
-Series A: If you have PMF ($1M+ ARR), hire sales teams.
+Series A: If you have PMF ($1M+ ARR), hire sales and marketing.
 Series B: Money is fuel for a predictable revenue engine.

 1. Problem: Is it 'hair on fire' intense?
 2. Product: Does it pass the 40% very disappointed test?
 3. Hiring: Are you hiring Barrels or just Ammunition?
 4. Operations: Are you simplifying and editing focus?
 5. Finance: Are you spending on ads before retention?